Feminism in Chinese communism: Land reform movement

-Rural women had a significant impact on China's land reform movement, with the Communist Party making specific efforts to mobilize them for agrarian revolution.
-Party activists observed that because peasant women were less tied to old power structures, they more readily opposed those identified as class enemies.
+Rural women had a significant impact on China's land reform movement, with the CCP making specific efforts to mobilize them for agrarian revolution.
+CCP activists observed that because peasant women were less tied to old power structures, they more readily opposed those identified as class enemies.
 In 1947, Deng Yingchao emphasized at a land reform policy meeting that "women function as great mobilizers when they speak bitterness."
-The All-China Women's Federation issued a call to Party activists to encourage peasant women to understand their "special bitterness" from a class perspective.
+The All-China Women's Federation issued a call to CCP activists to encourage peasant women to understand their "special bitterness" from a class perspective.
 Women activists helped peasant women prepare to speak in public, including by roleplaying as landlords to help such women practice.

-The Great Leap Forward
+Great Leap Forward

+In October 1958, Mao stated that if the people's communes were run well, "there is a thorough road for women's liberation.
+The People's communes are carrying out a wage system and a supply system under which wages are paid to each individual, not to the family head.
+This makes women and young people happy, and it's a way of smashing the patriarchal system, and the ideology of bourgeois right."

+In the late 1950s, Shanghai established neighborhood committees to promote women's literacy, birth planning, and women's employment.
+Workers from these neighborhood committees went door-to-door to address individual concerns about birth control.
+This method was adopted in other cities by the early 1960s and expanded to the establishment of local birth planning offices.

 The Great Leap Forward's focus on total workforce mobilization resulted in opportunities for women's labor advancement.
 As women became increasingly needed to work in agriculture and industry, and encouraged by policy to do so, the phenomenon of Iron Women arose.
 Women did traditionally male work in both fields and factories, including major movements of women into management positions.
 Women competed for high productivity, and those who distinguished themselves came to be called Iron Women.
+Slogans such as "There is no difference between men and women in this new age" and "We can do anything, and anything we do, we can do it well" became popular.

-Although the Great Leap Forward Movement was ultimately a disastrous failure, it paved the way for women's labor force participation during the Cultural Revolution period.
+Despite that Great Leap Forward Movement ultimately resulted in a devastating famine, it paved the way for women's labor force participation during the Cultural Revolution period.